 Simply whisk the dry ingredients.
 Then add the wet ingredients.
 Mix until just combined and batter is ready!

-To avoid over-mixing the batter, whip the batter in a mixer until just about combined, and then finish mixing with a rubber spatula, scraping the sides and bottom of the bowl, until the batter is mostly smooth.
+To avoid over-mixing the batter, whip it in a mixer until just combined, and then finish mixing with a rubber spatula, scraping the sides and bottom of the bowl, until the batter is mostly smooth.

 2. Bake